Device Locator

 Geofencing

 The Geofencing Service allows setting virtual boundaries for devices.
-If a device is crossing a geofence (in or out, can be configured) a notification will be sent out to inform.
-To enable this feature please contact us.
+If a device is crossing a geofence (entering or exiting, configurable), a geofence event will be generated and sent to the customer's Cloud Integrator Webhook integration or the AWS Integration.